sutgeorge/MobilePedalPi/README.md

 - [X] Create a Puredata effect
 - [X] Create basic ugly diagram of the project
 - [X] Read about other Raspberry Pi guitar pedal projects with Hifiberry
-- [ ] Watch Pure Data tutorials on input devices
+- [X] Watch Pure Data tutorials on input devices and subpatches
-- [ ] Watch Pure Data tutorials on various effects
+- [X] Watch Pure Data tutorials on various effects
-- [ ] Design the circuit diagram (Raspberry Pi board + Hifiberry DAC+ADC soundcard + RCA / Jack adapters)
-- [ ] Read about how to install Puredata on Raspberry Pi and save the link in the "Resources" section
+- [X] Read about how to install Puredata on Raspberry Pi and save the link in the "Resources" section
 - [ ] Read about how to install Hifiberry DAC+ADC soundcard drivers on Raspberry Pi
 - [ ] Read about Kotlin Jetpack Compose
 - [ ] Read about Kotlin Android Bluetooth connectivity